forcedotcom/SalesforceCanvasFrameworkSDK/README.md

 ### Version

 Master now points to version v28.0 (Summer '13), Note: Version 27.0 (Spring '13) required a mandatory upgrade and some small coding changes, please see the [Spring '13 release notes](https://na1.salesforce.com/help/doc/en/salesforce_spring13_release_notes.pdf) and the examples).
-If you still need the previous release:
+Use these commands if you still need a previous release (specify the version you need):

 	// Clone the entire repository
 	git clone git@github.com:forcedotcom/SalesforceCanvasFrameworkSDK.git